The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Introduction

-There are very few examples of global nature of such decomposition theorems by the radii (mainly on annuli or disks), and all with restrictive assumptions (as an example see \cite[Ch.12]{Kedlaya-book}, \cite[5.4.2]{Kedlaya-draft}).
-As a matter of fact, a large part of the literature is devoted to the following two cases: differential equations defined over a germ of punctured disk, or over the Robba ring.
+If our differential equation is defined on a curve, the radii of convergence of the solutions can change from a point to another of the curve, therefore when we speak about the radii we mean the \emph{function defined on the whole curve} associating to a point of the curve the values of the radii of the solutions at that point.
+In all the quoted contexts, the decomposition results are of local nature and the decompositions are obtained over small domains of the curve, where the radii are all affine functions, so that their value at a point or their slopes are the only essential datum of the function.
+There indeed are very few examples of global nature of such decomposition theorems by the radii (mainly on annuli or disks), and all with restrictive assumptions.\footnote{Probably, the most important example of global nature is given in \cite[Ch.12]{Kedlaya-book-2}, where a global decomposition is obtained over open disks for differential equations whose radii turn out to be globally constant (cf. also \cite[Theorem 5.4.2]{Kedlaya-draft} for a finer result).} A large part of the literature is indeed devoted to the following two cases: differential equations defined over a germ of punctured disk, or over the Robba ring.
 In the language of Berkovich curves this corresponds respectively to a germ of segment out of a rational point, or a germ of segment out of a point of type $2$ or $3$.
-Except in those two situations, there is a lack of results.

-We present here a general decomposition theorem of a global nature in the framework of Berkovich smooth curves, that works without any technical assumption (solvability, exponents, Frobenius, harmonicity, ...).
+We present here a general decomposition theorem of a global nature in the framework of Berkovich quasi-smooth curves, that works without any technical assumption (solvability, exponents, Frobenius, harmonicity, de Rham cohomology, ...).